 We were ushered into the café and offered two glasses of about a dozen different beers on tap.
 I went with Bud Light Lime and a Christmas-themed winter ale.
 Sadly, I didn’t notice the blueberry-flavored beer until it was too late.
 I immediately regretted not trying it.
 Blueberry beer!

 We were also given small bags of pretzels and had the opportunity to use the soft drink bar as well, which I also took advantage of, since I was really thirsty and root beer is a much better thirst-quencher than alcohol.

 Two beers is a nice free gift at the end of the tour.
 There’s no limit to how long you can spend in the café, so I suppose if you go with a friend who isn’t a beer drinker, you could conceivably down four beers, get smashed and have your friend drive you home (not that I’d recommend such a thing, of course…)

 The St. Louis Beermaster Tour

 The Budweiser Brewery also offers the Beermaster Tour, which provides an even more behind-the-scenes look at the brewing process.
-This tour costs $25 per person and must be scheduled in advance.
+This tour, designed for the really dedicated, hardcore beer lover, costs $25 per person and must be scheduled in advance.